 - The recruiter shall bear all the expenses of repatriating the expatriate worker.

-- If the worker was working for other than his recruiter, such entity or person shall pay the cost of repatriation.
+- If the worker was working for other than his recruiter, such entity or person should pay the cost of repatriation.

 - In case of the death of the expatriate worker, the recruiter shall pay all the costs of burying the body at the designated cemetery in the country.

-- Yet, if any of the legal inheritors of the deceased person requested the repatriation of the body, the recruiter shall pay all the involved costs accordingly.
+- Yet, if any of the deceased person’s legal inheritors requested the body’s repatriation, the recruiter shall pay all the costs accordingly.

 Article 20 – Transfer of Jobs

-Upon the approval of the employer, the concerned department at the Ministry of Interior and the Ministry of Labour and Social Affairs, the expatriate worker may transfer to another employer before the expiry date of his work contract.
+Upon the employer’s approval, the concerned department at the Ministry of Interior and the Ministry of Labour and Social Affairs, the expatriate worker may transfer to another employer before the expiry date of his work contract.

 The expatriate worker may, upon the approval of the concerned department at the MOI and the MOLSA, transfer to another employer :